SIDIDENG/SIDIDENG.github.io/README.md

 ### Post-Doctoral Research Fellow at the Department of Mechanical Engineering, University of Michigan (2023 - now)
 - **Metalscape Project**: Opportunities and Costs in the Transition to Low Carbon U.S. Metals Industries

   Strategies to decarbonize U.S. aluminum consumption in-line with the climate targets.
-This work is funded by the *Climate Imperative Foundation*
+This work is funded by the *Climate Imperative Foundation*.

 ### Post-Doctoral Research Assistant at the School of Environmental and Ecological Engineering, Purdue University (2023)